Key Takeaways

 When the three key elements at play — workforce skills, geography, and cost — can be balanced to work in favor of the shipper, that’s an ideal nearshoring opportunity.

-Compare the cost of simply trucking goods from Mexico to Texas to the cost of bouncing goods from China to Vietnam to Houston to a final consignee in Dallas, for example.
+For example, the cost of simply trucking freight from Mexico to Texas is far more const-effective than moving goods across the Pacific and through multiple transit modes,.
 The shorter the distance (and the fewer the modes of transportation), the lower the cost.

-Nearshorers are also finding cost efficiencies by way of their labor forces.
-While nearshoring hubs may not offer the extremely low labor costs of traditional offshoring locations like China, their labor rates and degree of workforce skill are still competitive, especially when compared to domestic markets.
+And while nearshoring hubs may not offer the extremely low labor costs of traditional offshoring locations like China, their labor rates and degree of workforce skill are still competitive — especially when compared to domestic markets.

-By delivering an overall decrease in costs through better geographic positioning, nearshoring can afford shippers the luxury of a slightly more expensive workforce — a luxury that, importantly, supports rather than undermines their goals of profitability and greater operational efficiency.
+By delivering an overall decrease in costs through better geographic positioning, nearshoring can afford shippers the luxury of a slightly more expensive workforce — a luxury that also supports goals of profitability and greater operational efficiency.

 Nearshoring can support shippers in building a more resilient supply chain — one that can better withstand and adapt to disruption and remain reliable in the face of unexpected challenges.